cake-contrib/Cake.EventLog/docfx/doc/intro.md

         });
 ```

-The `EventLogSettings` settings class has full documentation as well as extension methods for complete control with the fluent API.
+The `EventLogSettings` settings class has [full documentation](xref:Cake.EventLog.EventLogSettings) full documentation as well as extension methods for complete control with the fluent API.

 ## Permissions